Timeline

 Search

-Emacs can search for strings (a “string” refers to a sequence of consecutive characters) forward or backward.
+Emacs can search forward or backward for a string (“string” refers to a group of consecutive characters).

-The search command is a command to move the cursor: after a successful search, the cursor will stay at the position where the search target appears.
+The search command is acommand that moves the cursor: after a successful search, the cursor will stay where the search target appears

 Search forward

-During an incremental search, Emacs will try to jump to the position where the search target appears.
-To jump to the next match, press C - s again.
-If the target cannot be found, Emacs will beep to tell you that the search has failed.
-Throughout the process, you can use C - g to terminate the search.
-[You will find that C - g will move the cursor back to the starting position of the search, while
+In an incremental search, Emacs tries to jump to the position where the search target appears.
+To jump to the next hit, press C-s again.
+If the target cannot be found, Emacs will beep to tell you the search has failed.
+During the whole process, you can use C-g to terminate the search.
+[You will find that C-g returns the cursor to the position where the search started, while

 Search backward